 One final approach is systematically desensitize your dog.
 This requires consistent work and refreshment to be effective.
 Desensitization is done by exposing the dog to the fear-causing situation in a controlled way.
 For example, playing CDs or videos of fireworks at a low volume for several days while you feed, cuddle or play with the dog.
 If the dog doesn’t react with anxiety, the volume can be increased gradually as you play with or cuddle the dog.
 If the dog begins to show signs of fear, lower the volume until she’s no longer anxious.
 Repeat the process several times a day for as many days as it takes until you can play the sounds at a fairly high volume without the dog reacting.

-You can learn more about protecting your dog this holiday season from Cesar Millan at “How to Keep Your Dog Safe and at Ease When the Fireworks Start.”
+You can learn more about protecting your dog this holiday season from Cesar Millan at “Keeping Your Dog Safe When the Fireworks Start.”